HughWarrington/SymPortal_wiki/SymPortal-setup.md

 To setup a local instance of the SymPortal analytical framework follow the directions below.
-The directions are aimed at getting SymPortal running using a MacOS or linux environment.
-However, these should be applicable to getting SymPortal running on a Windows OS with only minor modifications.
+SymPortal is designed to run using a MacOS or linux environment.

 #### 1. Clone the SymPortal repository into your chosen working directory.